 - He enjoys when you take charge socially: Making restaurant reservations, planning activities with friends, or handling social communications; he’s happy when you manage these interactions.

-Traits of a Submissive Man in Relationships
+What Are the Core Traits of a Submissive Man?

 Understanding the core traits of a submissive man helps distinguish between healthy submission and problematic patterns: